WEEKLY BULLETIN

 Goings On About Town

-Invitation to Craft Group on Tuesdays - Please join us Tuesdays at 9:30 in the parish hall**.
+Invitation to Craft Group on Tuesdays - Please join us Tuesdays at 9:30 in the parish hall after winter break.
 You might:

 - work on a project to sell at our Summer Fair or St. Nicholas Fair;